Kamadeva: Family and assistants

-Both the epics and the Puranas attest the goddess Rati as the consort and chief assistant of Kamadeva.
+Both the epics and the Puranas attest to the goddess Rati as the consort and chief assistant of Kamadeva.
 She is his female counterpart representing sensual pleasure.
-According to Kalika Purana and Shiva Purana, she emerged from a sweat drop of prajapati Daksha who was assigned by Brahma to present Kamadeva a wife.
-The Shiva Purana also mentions that Kama himself was pierced by his love-arrows when he saw Rati.
-The Brahmavaivarta Purana gives Rati another origin, according to which Sandhya died after Brahma desired for her but was revived as Rati by Vishnu who presented her to Kama.
+According to Kalika Purana and Shiva Purana, she emerged from a sweat drop of prajapati Daksha who was assigned by Brahma to present Kamadeva as a wife.
+The Shiva Purana also mentions that Kama himself was pierced by his love arrows when he saw Rati.
+The Brahmavaivarta Purana gives Rati another origin, according to which Sandhya died after Brahma desired her but was revived as Rati by Vishnu who presented her to Kama.
 Priti ("affection") is mentioned as Kamadeva's second spouse in the Skanda Purana, while in other texts, 'Priti' is just an epithet of Rati.

-In the most scriptures, Kama and Rati have two children, Harsha ("Joy") and Yashas ("Grace").
-However, the Vishnu Purana mentions that they only has one son – Harsha.
+In most scriptures, Kama and Rati have two children, Harsha ("Joy") and Yashas ("Grace").
+However, the Vishnu Purana mentions that they only have one son – Harsha.

 Besides Rati, Kama's main assistant is Vasanta, the god of spring season, who was created by Brahma.
-Kama is served by a group of violent ganas known as the Maras.Kama also leads the celestial nymphs, the apsaras, and they are often sent by Indra—the king of heaven—to disturb the penance of sages to prevent them from achieving divine powers.
+Kama is served by a group of violent ganas known as the Maras.
+Kama also leads the celestial nymphs, the apsaras, and they are often sent by Indra—the king of heaven—to disturb the penance of sages to prevent them from achieving divine powers.